With Mozilla since: 1998

 A native of the San Francisco Bay Area, Mitchell received her B.A. in Asian Studies from UC Berkeley and her J.D. from Berkeley Law.
 In her early career, she worked as a Corporate and Intellectual Property Lawyer at Fenwick West LLP and as Associate General Counsel for Sun Microsystems.

 TIME Magazine profiled Mitchell in its global list of “100 Most Influential People” under “Scientists and Thinkers”.
 Bloomberg listed her as one of the “25 Most Influential People on the Web”.
 She was honored as winner of the Anita Borg Institute’s 2009 Women of Vision Award and received the Aenne Burda Award for Creative Leadership in 2010.
 In 2012, Mitchell was inducted into the founding group of the Internet Society’s Hall of Fame.
-She has appeared on NBC “Meet the Press”, BBC “HardTalk”, “The Charlie Rose Show” and “CNN Global Office”.
-She has spoken at high-level events like the World Economic Forum, Mobile World Congress, The Web Summit, Collision, Singularity University and Bits&Pretzels.
+In 2018 she received an honorary doctorate from the Universite Catholique de Louvain in Belgium.
+She has appeared on NBC “Meet the Press”, BBC “HardTalk”, “CNN Global Office” and "NPR Morning Edition".
+She has spoken at high-level events like the World Economic Forum, Mobile World Congress, Web Summit, Collision, Singularity University and Bits&Pretzels.